-3.1 Coastal WFOs (San Diego and Los Angeles/Oxnard): In accordance with NWSI 10-601, coastal WFOs will use Hurricane Local Statements (HLS) to issue/update tropical cyclone watches and warnings.
-Refer to NWSI 10-601 for detailed procedures and information.

-3.2 Inland WFOs: Inland WFOs will use the Non-Precipitation Warning (NPW) to issue/update High Wind Watches/Warnings for tropical storm or hurricane force winds associated with tropical cyclones.
+- 3.1 Coastal WFOs (San Diego and Oxnard): In accordance with NWSI 10-601, use Hurricane Local Statements (HLS) to issue/update tropical cyclone watches and warnings.
+Refer to NWSI 10-601 for detailed procedures and information. - 3.2 Inland WFOs: Use the Non-Precipitation Warning (NPW) to issue/update High Wind Watches/Warnings for tropical storm or hurricane force winds associated with tropical cyclones.
 Refer to NWSI 10-601 and 10-515 for additional information.
-Because of the rarity of tropical storms/hurricanes in the southwestern U.S., forecasters at inland WFOs are highly encouraged to add information to High Wind Watches/Warnings (in the overview section) emphasizing the storm's tropical origin/characteristics.

-3.3 All WFOs: WFOs should be prepared to issue a Post-Tropical Cyclone Report (PSH) if a tropical cyclone threatened or directly impacted their county warning areas.
+Because of the rarity of tropical storms/hurricanes in the southwestern U.S., forecasters at inland WFOs are highly encouraged to add information to High Wind Watches/Warnings (in the overview section) emphasizing the storm's tropical origin/characteristics. - 3.3 All WFOs: WFOs should be prepared to issue a Post-Tropical Cyclone Report (PSH) if a tropical cyclone threatened or directly impacted their county warning areas.
 Refer to NWSI 10-601 for additional information and criteria for preparation and dissemination.